rerrorctf/writeups/2025_04_18_DawgCTF25/pwn/64_bits_in_my_ark_and_texture/writeup.md

 Now we've changed the alignment of the stack pointer by the time we reach `win2`.

+Note that its not typical to start a rop chain, that is to execute the ret instruction that starts the rop chain, with rsp aligned to a 16 byte boundary as is shown above.
+Try yourself to work through the steps of the rop chain above starting with `rsp = 0x7ffc9547d2b8` and `rbp = 0x7ffc9547d340` and note how the stack point becomes unaligned within the body of `win1` instead.

+The important take away here is that ropping flips the alignment between 8 and 16 byte alignment given the starting alignment when we rop to start of a function and it continues to flip each time to rop to another function.

 #### How can we identify issues like this?

 The first thing is to be aware of the potential impact of your exploit on the alignment of the stack pointer.
-Do you call functions that use instructions that require their arguments be 16 byte aligned and derive those arguments from the value of the stack pointer?
+Do you return to functions that use instructions that require their arguments be 16 byte aligned and derive those arguments from the value of the stack pointer?
 If the code you return to calls something in libc chances are good that you do!

 The next thing is to check with a debugger.
 If you get a crash like the one I've shown above here you know that at the very least your exploit is not going to work locally due to stack alignment issues.
 Now ideally you would use something like `pwninit` along with a copy of the exact versions of libc.so and ld.so that the remote is using in order to get the same stack alignment as the remote but sometimes that is not possible as is the case in this task.

 The last thing to consider is that if your exploit works locally but not remotely that you may need to manually align the stack at one of more of the points in your rop chain.

 #### How do we manually align the stack?

+##### Stack aligning gadgets

 The easiest way to do this is to simply return to a `ret` instruction.
 This works because as a gadget this acts as a `nop` but it will increment the value of the stack pointer by 8.
 If our stack was previously not aligned to a 16 byte boundary now it will be.